 Florida is not like every other state in the country.
 For example, a driver who goes to Georgia and is in an accident may receive full compensation even if he or she was not wearing a seatbelt.
 Georgia does not allow seatbelt evidence to be admitted during a case, and therefore, it has no bearing on whether someone receives part or full compensation in a claim.

 More and more states are attempting to get seatbelt laws on the books that would allow police to pull drivers over for not wearing one.
 Politicians believe that enforcing seatbelt laws would improve safety in a country in which people are constantly on the move in their automobiles.

-If you or a loved has been injured in an auto accident, Lulich Attorneys & Consultants can help.
+If you or a loved has been injured in an auto accident, Lulich & Attorneys can help.
 Visit our page on an auto accident to see how we can help you.
-Lulich Attorneys & Consultants can help you with all your personal injury law needs.
+Lulich & Attorneys can help you with all your personal injury law needs.